KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

       |    subquery |             |             |             |             |
       +-------------+-------------+-------------+-------------+-------------+

 When filtering a date attribute or a time attribute it is possible to apply a timespan to ease the insertion of values.
 Following the images below, we can see that the Timespan button appears when filterting, for instance, a date attribute.
-We recall that is it possible to configure a new timespan using the dedicated Knowage functionality we described in the administrator guide.
+We recall that is it possible to configure a new timespan using the dedicated Knowage functionality that we described in the administrator guide.

 .. figure:: media/imageTS005.png

 	Filtering date attribute: use a timespan.

-After selecting one timespan, the user must clcik on apply to ask the server to insert the start and end values.
+After selecting a timespan and clicking on apply, the user has to insert the start and end date values.

 .. figure:: media/imageTS006.png

 	Filtering date attribute: apply a timespan.

-Finally click on the save button and data is filtered accordingly.
+Save now to filter data accordingly.

 Query Preview
 ^^^^^^^^^^^^^^^

-While you are in smart view you can see preview of you query.
+The Smart automatically shows the preview of you query.
-While you are in advanced view, and you are satisfied with your query or if you want to check the results, you can see the returned data by clicking the **Play** button located in the top right corner of the panel.
-From there, you can go back to the **Designer** to modify the definition of the query.
+The Advanced view contains a **Play** icon located in the top right corner of the panel, that opens a window with the results of the query.
+Just close the window to go back to the **Designer**.

 .. figure:: media/preview.png